clandestin/esp8266-firmware/COMMANDS.md

 }
 ```
 #ADC
-ESP8266 has just one ADC channel.
+The ESP8266 has just one ADC channel.
 This channel is connected to a dedicated pin 6 - ‘TOUT’.
 ADC can measure voltage in range from 0.0V to 1.0V with 10 bit resolution.

 ##adc/read
 Reads ADC channels values.
-ESP8266 has just one channel - ‘0’.
+The ESP8266 has just one channel - ‘0’.

 *Parameters*:
 Can be empty, all channels will be sent in this case.
-JSON with a set of key-value pairs, where key is pin number and value is one of the following:
+JSON with a set of key-value pairs, where a key is a pin number and a value is one of the following:
 "read" - read channel current value

 *Example*: